 There are also thousands of hours we at Northland have spent reading, listening to podcast interviews, attending conference presentations and calls involved in this research.

 Elsewhere in this edition of The Artisan we talk about how negative interest rates usher in a new age in financial history.
 Northland’s asset allocation draws a line between these concepts, as we believe the appeal of crypto and especially Bitcoin is elevated considering greater uncertainty around the monetary policies employed by central banks globally.

 The decision to include a new asset class is very complex and taxing.
 Deciding on the investment to represent this view is equally difficult and nuanced.

 After making the decision to include a new asset class, Northland’s team scours the investable universe to identify the most suitable investment.
 In the lens of bitcoin, we consider whether we should invest in the spot bitcoin (onchain), or a company that supports the ecosystem and will benefit from increased adaptation or utilization.

 This type of asset has unique return characteristics with asymmetric returns - meaning profits are more skewed toward the upside than the downside.
 Portfolio management would dictate that it would be most appropriate in tax sheltered investment vehicles.
 Have you tried to buy bitcoin in your TFSA?
 We were able to identify a solution that could be invested within that will shelter clients’ gains

 There are also specific operational due diligence concerns we review, and which were described in detail during previous editions of The Artisan.
 For example, for this asset class we were most concerned about custodianship of the physical keys – who holds these on behalf of our clients?
 And where?
 How safe is this solution?

-In isolation, cryptocurrencies are very volatile, but as part of a portfolio, they perform an important role in protecting our client’s investments.
+In isolation, bitcoin's price is very volatile, but as part of a portfolio, they perform an important role in protecting our client’s investments.
 The road ahead will be bumpy, but we have high confidence in the long-term prospects of this asset class.